laravel/docs/filesystem.md

 #### S3 Driver Configuration

 The S3 driver configuration information is located in your `config/filesystems.php` configuration file.
 This file contains an example configuration array for an S3 driver.
-You are free to modify this array with your own S3 configuration and credentials, however, the default configuration takes your existing [environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html) into account.
+You are free to modify this array with your own S3 configuration and credentials.
+For convenience, these environment variables match the naming convention used by the AWS CLI.

 #### FTP Driver Configuration